pie75/dollphone-foss/help/how_to_contribute.md

 ![](howto_palette.png)

+* The Palette below is provided as a GIMP Palette [here](dollphone-foss.gpl), for use in Inkscape.

 Color       |      BG | Outline |    Spot
 :--------   | ------: | ------: | ------:
 White       | #ffffff | #747474 | #ffffff